-One thing I didn’t think I’d be captivated by when we watched the Queen’s Gambit recently was the interior design!
+One thing I didn’t think I’d be captivated by when we watched the Queen’s Gambit recently was the interior design of the film set!

-I loved all the use of colour and pattern and became fascinated with 1960s décor so I thought I’d try to recreate some of the sets with a modern-day twist.
+I loved all the use of colour and pattern and became fascinated with 1960s interior design so I thought I’d try to recreate some of the sets with a modern-day twist.

 I have taken several sets from The Queen’s Gambit and created mood boards of how we could incorporate the designs today.

 The Wheatley’s home in The Queen’s Gambit was filled with mid-century modern pieces and was over the top and maximalist.

 Her living room was adorned with floral wallpaper, green velvet sofas and chairs, a feature fireplace with a starburst mirror and ruffled curtains.